dweath411/Python-Projects-Directory/README.md

 Also, we'll import `string` for its alphabet.
 Of course, for hangman, you'll want some aspect of the game, meaning you don't get unlimited tries.
 So that will be included in this script as well.

+#6 **Tic-Tac-Toe**

+A command line version of everyones favorite game, Tic-Tac-Toe.
+In this game, either a human can play, or the computer can play.
+A person can play against another person or the computer, and a computer can even play against another computer.
+To do this, we're going to split up the player in the game into two separate classes.
+When the game is created, you can tell game that what player is 'x' and what player is 'o'.

+This game features a plethora of user defined functions that help make the game run smoothly and efficiently.